 There is no shortage of great payment processing options, but deciding which one is right for your business takes an understanding of what makes them all different.
 There are always questions to consider.
 Do you sell a high or low volume of goods?
 Do you advertise merchant services globally, or just in the US?
 Do you need your payment gateway to integrate with other businesses services you depend on?

-We’re here to break down the best payment processor options so that your business finds the perfect match.
+We’re here to break down the best payment processor services for online merchants so that your business finds the perfect match.
 Check out our guide below.

 Authorize.Net makes accepting credit card payments very simple, and it’s been doing it since 1996 (back when “.net” was a bit more common?).
 Since it was founded two decades ago, it’s become one of the most widely used payment gateways on the internet, helping hundreds of thousands of online merchants.

 Best for: Credit card payments

 Braintree is famous for making payment possible from anywhere, including 130+ currencies and using any type of mobile or desktop device.
 With Braintree, you can accept international payments through Apple Pay, Bitcoin, Venmo, Android Pay, and credit cards as well.

 Best for: Global companies